Soul Is Heavy

 Soul is Heavy is the fourth album by singer Nneka.
-It was released on 18 March 2012 in the U.K. In a recent interview, Nneka stated that the album is "a bit more of a “band” sound this time around, a mix of digital and organic music.
+It was released on 18 March 2012 in the U.K. In a 2012 interview, Nneka stated that the album is "a bit more of a “band” sound this time around, a mix of digital and organic music.
 Still very me, though.
 It deals with issues that have to do with the day-to-day life of people: corruption, false prophecies, religion, war conflict…"